 When a Chicago nursing home patient develops sepsis as a result of a bed sore or other medical complication, Rosenfeld Injury Lawyers LLC is committed to holding the facility accountable for their negligence.
 Our law firm has prosecuted cases where Illinois nursing home patients have developed sepsis during their admission.
 If you have any questions concerning nursing home neglect, mistreatment or abuse, contact our office today for a free case review of your nursing home sepsis case today.

-Sometimes referred to as: severe sepsis, sepsis infection, septic shock, severe sepsis or septicemia – sepsis must be identified and treated as early on as possible in order to provide the best chances of survival.
-When left undiagnosed and untreated, sepsis can be fatal.
+Sometimes referred to as severe sepsis, sepsis infection, septic shock, severe sepsis or septicemia – the deadly condition must be diagnosed and treated as early on as possible to improve the chance of survival and possibility for recovery.

 - Heart rate above 90 beats per minute

 - Hyperventilation (more than 20 breaths per minute)

 - White blood cell count below 4000 cells/mm

 Nearly every case of sepsis is avoidable, meaning an aggressive form of the condition is often the result of Nursing Home negligence that leaves the resident experiencing excruciating pain.
 Saving a nursing home resident from the damaging effects of sepsis requires diagnosing the condition during its initial stage before it can progress to a life-threatening illness.
 The five most common infections suffered by the elderly and nursing facilities that could progress to sepsis include: